flub78/multitenant/README.md

 The project is test driven with several level of tests.
 The goal is to provide a good test coverage for the the core features, so it should be easy to develop the business logic with the same spirit and add tests along the development.

-* Unit tests for models and simple classes.

-* Feature tests both for central application and tenant application.
-Test coverage is measured using xdebug both for unit and feature tests.

-* Dusk tests (browser controlled tests) for end to end testing

-* Deployment tests, (todo) the application is automatically installed from scratch and tested

-* Performance test (todo).
-Significant performance indicator should be automatically collected and it should be possible to compare the performance level of every build.

-* Robustness tests. (todo) These test check the behavior of the system under heavy load and should provide a way to size the servers against the expected load.

 ### Continuous integration